 "Blessed are you when people hate you, and when they exclude you, revile you, and defame you on account of the Son of Man.
 Rejoice in that day and leap for joy, for surely your reward is great in heaven; for that is what their ancestors did to the prophets.

-Decades ago, Irish schoolchildren were taught to regard ancient Ireland as "an Island of Saints and Scholars."
-We might be reluctant to claim the title for our country today, but we can still look back with pride on many heroic Irish Christians of times past.
+In the early years of our independence, Irish schoolchildren were taught to admire ancient Ireland as "an Island of Saints and Scholars."
+While I could hardly claim that title for our country today, we can still look back with pride on many heroic Irish Christians of times past.
 The Feast of All the Saints of Ireland was instituted in 1921, by Pope Benedict XV.
 Here are three points to ponder on this feast:

-1) Only four canonised saints: Only four saints, Saint Malachy (1094-1148), Saint Lawrence O'Toole (1128-80) and Saint Oliver Plunkett (1625-81) and Saint Charles of Mount Argus (1821-93), have been officially canonised.
-All the other Irish saints, such as Saints Patrick, Brigid, and Colmcille, are saints, as it were, by acclamation of the local Church.
+1) Only four canonised saints: Up to 2017 only four individual saints, Saint Malachy (1094-1148), Saint Lawrence O'Toole (1128-80) and Saint Oliver Plunkett (1625-81) and Saint Charles of Mount Argus (1821-93), have been officially canonised.
+All the other Irish saints, such as Saints Patrick, Brigid, and Colmcille, became saints by the acclamation of the local Church.

-2) The scope of the feast: The scope of this feast includes those who had a reputation for holiness and whose causes for canonisation have not yet been completed, such as Blessed Thaddeus MacCarthy (1455-92), the seventeen Irish martyrs of the 16th and 17th centuries, Blessed Edmund Ignatius Rice (1762-1844), Blessed Columba Marmion (1858-1923) and the Servant of God Matt Talbot (1856-1925) and people like Legion of Mary envoys Edel Quinn and Alfie Lamb, whose causes have already been introduced.
+2) Many other saints: This feast, while it includes canonised saints, has a wider scope.
+It includes those who had a reputation for holiness and whose canonisation process has not yet been completed, such as Blessed Thaddeus MacCarthy (1455-92), the seventeen Irish martyrs of the 16th and 17th centuries, Blessed Edmund Ignatius Rice (1762-1844), Blessed Columba Marmion (1858-1923) and the Servant of God Matt Talbot (1856-1925) and people like Legion of Mary envoys Edel Quinn and Alfie Lamb, whose causes have already been introduced.
 But it also includes those whose lives of sanctity were known only to their families, friends or members of their parish diocese or religious community.

 3) Island of Saints and Scholars: The feast echoes the theme of "the island of saints and scholars" which was so strong in Ireland up to the middle of the twentieth century, but which might be somewhat harder to illustrate in 2014.
 Still, even today we can pick out points of fraternity, tolerance and concern for the disadvantaged among our fellow citizens; and signs that concern for scholarship has not perished from our sainted isle!

-Today we remember and celebrate all those men and women from the time of Saint Patrick onward, who witnessed to the gospel in our land by the way they lived.
-We thank God for how they kept the flame of faith burning, very often through difficult and dangerous times.
+Today we remember and celebrate all those Irish men and women from the time of Saint Patrick onward, who witnessed to the gospel by the way they lived.
+We thank God for how they kept the flame of faith burning, often through difficult and dangerous times.
 They enjoyed a living relationship with the Lord, and that relationship shaped all that they said and did.
-The first reading describes them as many witnesses in a great cloud around us.
-Innumerable people have lived saintly lives in every generation.
-Some of them are canonized, some are on the way to be canonized; many others will never be canonized.
-They are an encouragement to us all to keep running steadily in the race we have started, in the words of today's first reading.
+They are like many witnesses in a great cloud around us.
+Innumerable people have lived holy lives in every generation.
+Some are canonized, some are on the way to it; many others will never be canonized at all.
+They are an incentive to us to keep running steadily in the race we have started, (see today's first reading.)